Quantizations of conical symplectic resolutions II: category $\mathcal O$ and symplectic duality: The structure of Oa and Og

 \begin{remark} Conjectures \ref{Koszul} and \ref{geom-Koszul} will not come up again until Section \ref{duality}, where they will play a central role in the definition of symplectic duality of conical symplectic resolutions. \end{remark}

-In the remainder of this section we give an explicit construction for the standard modules in $\cOg$, which will be useful for our study of the Grothendieck group of this category in Section \ref{gco-intform}.
+In the remainder of this section we give an explicit construction for the costandard modules in $\cOg$, which will be useful for our study of the Grothendieck group of this category in Section \ref{gco-intform}.
 Let $\Theta_\a := A_\a\otimes_{A_\a^+}B_\a$, regarded as a module over $A$.
-Note that the map of algebras $A\to A_\a$ descends to a map of $A$-modules ${\Delta}_\a\to\Theta_\a$.

 \begin{proposition} Let $d = \frac{1}{2}\dim\fM$.
 The $\bT$-character of $\Theta_\a$ is $e^{w_\a}\prod_{i=1}^{d} (1-e^{-\chi_i})^{-1}$, where $\chi_1,\ldots,\chi_d$ are the positive weights (with multiplicity) for the action of $\bT$ on $T_{p_\a}\fM$ and $w_\a$ is the $\bT$-weight of $B_\a$. \end{proposition}